1632 series: Russian thread

 The Russian thread was started by authors Paula Goodlett and Gorg Huff in the eighth issue of the Grantville Gazette with their introduction of the serial Butterflies in the Kremlin, which later became the novel 1636: The Kremlin Games.
-Goodlett and Huff has since written at least 5 novels within this thread with more on the way.
+Goodlett and Huff have since written at least 5 novels within this thread with more on the way.
 The latest Russian novel, 1638: The Sovereign States, was released in September 2023.